animatlabs/animatlabs.github.io/_posts/2026-02-09-workflowforge-coravel-scheduled-workflows.md

 └── AnimatLabs.WorkflowForge.sln
 ```

-The **workflows project** contains only business logic -- operations, models, and service interfaces.
+The **workflows project** contains only business logic: operations, models, and service interfaces.
 It has a single dependency: `WorkflowForge`.

 The **host project** wires Coravel scheduling, provides fake service implementations for demo purposes, and depends on `Coravel`, `WorkflowForge`, and `Microsoft.Extensions.Hosting`.